Μαρία ἡ Μαγδαληνή

 The emphasis on Mary Magdalene as the "apostle to the apostles" and as a dramatic witness is far from a contemporary one.
 In Jewish tradition, extending to the Law of Moses, only a man could be a valid witness in all legal or sociopolitical matters.
 This legal code also required a minimum of two witnesses (Deut.
 19:15; Matt.
 18:16; John 8:17; 1 Cor.
 13:1).
 In everyday life, Jewish culture did not question a woman's integrity.
 For example, when the Samaritan woman told her neighbors about Jesus' interaction with her, they said, "It is no longer because of what you said that we believe, for we have heard for ourselves, and we know that this is truly the Savior of the world" (John 4:42).
 However, Mary's testimony about the resurrection had legal implications, considering Pilate was the one who sentenced Jesus to death.
 At the end of his gospel account, John wrote Mary as a proclaimer of the gospel when the Lord told her, "I am ascending to my Father and your Father, to my God and your God" (John 20:17), and when she dutifully told the disciples, "I have seen the Lord" (v.
 18).
 The Greek verb legō (G3004) actually implies a sense of command and finality, the one Jesus used when he directed Mary to "say to my brothers."
 Hence, the title of Mary Magdalene as the "apostle to the apostles," because she was the first to proclaim the good news of Jesus' resurrection.

-Blessed are you, LORD our God, King of the universe, who restored Mary Magdalene to health of body and of mind, and called her to be a witness of his resurrection.
-Mercifully grant that by your grace we may be healed from all our infirmities and know you in the power of his unending life; who with you and the Holy Spirit lives and reigns, one God, now and forever.
+Blessed are you, LORD our God, King of the universe, whose blessed Son restored Mary Magdalene to health of body and of mind, and called her to be a witness of his resurrection: Mercifully grant that, by your grace, we may be healed from all our infirmities and know you in the power of his unending life; who with you and the Holy Spirit lives and reigns, one God, now and forever.
 Amen.

 Chilton, Bruce.
 Mary Magdalene: A Biography.
 New York: Doubleday, 2005.